 As with any successful sitcom of the 1970's there was a good chance that a spin-off feature film would be made and Bless This House was no exception.
 Made in 1972 by Rank, the screenplay was written by Dave Freeman who had also penned scripts for the TV series, producer was Peter Rogers and director was Gerald Thomas who of course had both worked on the immensely successful Carry On films.
 The film retained most of the regular cast from the TV series with the exceptions of Robin Stewart as Mike who was replaced by Robin Askwith, and Anthony Jackson as next-door neighbour Trevor who was replaced by carry on stalwart Peter Butterworth.
 There was a good supporting cast of many familiar faces from the British comedy scene of the time including Terry Scott and June Whitfield as the new next-door neighbours Mr & Mrs Baines, George A Cooper as the propietor of a local cafe and Bill Maynard as the owner of an antiques market.

 Bless This House was constantly in the Top 10 of the UK TV ratings and many regard the series as Sid James' finest hour.
-The series is gaining new fans all the time via DVD releases by Network Video in the UK and various releases in Australia, the series is also currently being shown by Paramount Comedy 2 Digital Satellite channel in the UK.
+The series is gaining new fans all the time via DVD releases by Network Video in the UK and various releases in Australia.
+The feature film is also repeated regularly on UK television.

 I hope you enjoy your visit to the site and like what I have produced, please feel free to contact me about the show or the site using the email icon below, your feedback is very much appreciated.